2017 Ford Mustang Overview

 Which Is Better: Ford Mustang or Chevrolet Camaro?

 Few cars have been battling it out as long as the Mustang and Chevrolet Camaro have.
-America's two largest automakers have been duking it out with their good old-fashioned muscle cars for five decades now.
-The latest models have similar prices and similar performance, but the Mustang manages to beat out the Camaro as the better buy.
+America's two largest auto companies have been duking it out with their good old-fashioned muscle cars for five decades now.
+The latest vehicles have similar prices and similar performance, but the Mustang manages to beat out the Camaro as the better buy.
 The Mustang earns higher safety scores, so you'll be protected if you lose control of all that power.
 The Camaro does have a longer list of standard features to enjoy in the cabin, including a 7-inch infotainment system.
 The view of the road from the Camaro's driver's seat is limited by the small windshield and narrow windows, while the Mustang lets you easily see every upcoming twist and turn.

 In addition to their V8-powered models, both the Mustang and Camaro offer V6 and turbocharged four-cylinder engine choices.
 In the Mustang, the V6 is the base engine and the turbocharged four-cylinder comes in the Mustang EcoBoost models.
 Chevy does the opposite in the Camaro.
 Its base engine is a turbocharged four-cylinder engine that is less powerful than the Mustang's V6 and turbo-four.
 The V6 Camaro is positioned above the turbo-four, and it offers more power than the two aforementioned Mustang engines.